Gordon Greenidge: International career

-In New Zealand in 1987, Greenidge scored his third test double century in Auckland to lead the West Indies to a 10 wicket victory.
-He hit seven sixes and twenty fours in his innings batting for almost 2 full days. it was considered "a triumph of technique and temperament".
+In New Zealand in 1987, Greenidge scored his third Test double century in Auckland to lead the West Indies to a 10-wicket victory.
+He hit seven sixes and twenty fours in his innings batting for almost two full days.
+It was considered "a triumph of technique and temperament".

-Greenidge became the first player in One Day International (ODI) history to score a century in his 100th ODI when he scored 102* against Pakistan in 1988.
-In that game he achieved that milestone as captain, with his century eventually going in vain as West Indies lost that match.
+Greenidge became the first player in ODI history to score a century in his 100th ODI when he scored 102* against Pakistan in 1988.
+In that game, he achieved that milestone as captain, with his century eventually going in vain as West Indies lost that match.

 Gordon Greenidge played in his 100th test match in 1990.
 This was the fifth test match against England at St Johns Cricket Ground in Antigua.
 Gordon Greenidge and Desmond Haynes opened the batting with Greenidge scoring 149 before being run out and Haynes scoring 167 runs.
 They had an opening partnership of 298 runs.
 The West Indies won the match by an innings and 32 runs.

 His final double century was scored at home in Barbados when the West Indies played Australia in 1991.
 Leading into the game, Greenidge had been going through a lean patch, having scored one fifty in the last 24 innings.
 He hit an impressive 226 allowing the West Indies to beat Australia by 343 runs.
+This performance ensured his selection for the subsequent tour of England, which he announced would be his farewell series before retirement: unfortunately, he suffered a knee injury while fielding during the second match of the ODI series, was unable to open the batting (he was held back to 8th in the order), and was unable to play in either the third ODI or the subsequent Tests.

 In total, Greenidge played in 108 Test matches, scoring 7,558 runs with 19 centuries, and in 128 ODIs, including the 1975 and 1983 World Cup Finals, scoring 5,134 runs and 11 centuries.
 He picked up the ‘Man of the Match’ award 20 times in ODIs and a further six times in test matches.
 He later made an appearance for Scotland.